DenysVuika/handicraft/site/docs/api/useNode.md

 ```

 ### Connectors

-Connectors must receive a HTML element which can be obtained via an element's `ref`.
+Connectors must receive an HTML element which can be obtained via an element's `ref`.

 Typically, you would want to chain the `connect` and `drag` connectors to the root element of your component.
 This way, users would be able to drag anywhere within the DOM to move the component.
 ```jsx